protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 async function mintPet(metadata) {
     return '';
 }
 ```

 > **💡 Where to catch an error?**
 > Asynchronous functions which return a `Promise` are *fallable*.
-Conventionally, you should prepare for the worst
-> by catching the error.
+Conventionally, you should prepare for the worst by catching the error.
 But the question is where to do this?
-> The general rule here is if a function does not know what to do with the error, don't catch it.
-Delegate this responsibility
-> to the caller who, hopefully, will know better.
-In the previous `mintToken` function, we didn't
-> handle the error because we wanted the calling function to handle it.
-> This way, you are not making things worse by complicating the code with unnecessary `try-catch` blocks that only obscure
+The general rule here is if a function does not know what to do with the error, don't catch it.
+Delegate this responsibility to the caller who will hopefully know what to do.
+In the previous `mintToken` function, we didn't handle the error because we wanted the calling function to handle it.
+This way, you are not making things worse by complicating the code with unnecessary `try-catch` blocks that only obscure the errors.
-> the errors.
 Let the one who knows better deals with it.

 Next, fill in the body of `uploadToStorage` function.
 You will need your API key from NFT.Storage:

 ```js
 // Import required modules from nft.storage
 import { NFTStorage, File } from 'nft.storage';